 All legitimate diamonds over 1 carat, loose or in a setting, come along with gemologist certification.
 Preferably, this should come from the Gemological Institute of America, or GIA for short.
 It’s an organization you’ll see mentioned frequently in your search.
-In addition to the certificate, consult the experts at a retailer like James Allen, which can be a welcome sounding board to compare the nuances of your purchase.
-“With every two diamonds that have the same “4 C’s” specs, there is one that is nicer than the other,” explains James Allen’s Founder and President, Oded Edelman.
-“That’s where James Allen’s Diamond Display Technology comes in handy.
-You get a 360° high definition view of the actual diamonds, so you have complete transparency.”
+In addition to the certificate, consult the experts at an online retailer like Blue Nile, which can be a welcome sounding board to compare the nuances of your purchase.
+And don’t forget to take advantage of the 360-degree viewing options which Blue Nile and other sites offer.

 The Fine Print

 Like any online purchase, use your common sense.
 Before entering your credit card information, examine the company’s return policy and sizing adjustments.
 While we’re sure the proposal will go off without a hitch, make sure you have a safety net that doesn’t leave you stuck with a pricey diamond.
 It should also go without saying that just like a car, vacation, or any other hefty purchase, you should consult user reviews from other folks like you.
 Their raves or rants could ultimately become your deciding factor.